Seafarer's professions and ranks: Captain

 The captain or master is the ship's highest responsible officer, acting on behalf of the ship's owner.
 Whether the captain is a member of the deck department or not is a matter of some controversy, and generally depends on the opinion of an individual captain.
 When a ship has a third mate, the captain does not stand watch.

 The captain is responsible for the day-to-day affairs of the ship under their command.
 It is their responsibility to ensure that all the departments perform to the requirements.
-Therefore, the heads of the various departments answer to him.
+Therefore, the heads of the various departments answer to them.
 The captain represents the owner and hence is called "master."
-The captain is officially not considered to be a crew member, which seems to resolve the controversy mentioned above.

 Deck department

 Deck officers

 Deck officers are licensed mariners who are responsible for the navigation and safe passage of the ship.
+Since the first half of the 20th century, the official ranks in the British Merchant Navy and others have usually been chief officer, second officer and third officer, although first mate, second mate and third mate are often used informally.